shahzad885/HFD-Human-Figure-Drawing-Using-CNN/README.md

 (Exact metrics vary by random seed, augmentation, and whether last layers were unfrozen.
 See the notebook training plot cells.)

 ---

-# License & contact

-This example code is provided for educational/research purposes.
-If you adapt the code for publication or distribution, please add an appropriate license to this repo.